No More Excuses: Do It, Delegate It, or Ditch It

 This is for all of you that have brilliant ideas, all of you that take on too many responsibilities, say yes far too often, micro manage every task, or worse, complete every task on your own, and every one of you (excuse me, us) that needs to make a dramatic shift in the way we go about our business!

 Here’s my plan of attack to deal with every single goal, opportunity and task that I face.
 This plan has only 3 options, it’s a short list that commands decisive action.
 I’m committed, and I’m sharing it.
 Feel free to embrace it as your own.
-1-2-3… we can do this.
+One, two, three… we can do this!

 Option 1: Do It.